New Financial Statements From 2010 to 2026

-New Source financial statements provide useful quarterly and yearly information to potential New Source Energy investors about the company's current and past financial position, as well as its overall management performance and changes in financial position over time.
-Historical trend examination of various income statement and balance sheet accounts found on New Source financial statements helps investors assess New Source's valuation, profitability, and current liquidity needs.
+Analyzing historical trends in various income statement and balance sheet accounts from New Source's financial statements helps investors evaluate the company's valuation, profitability, and current liquidity needs.
 Key fundamental drivers impacting New Source's valuation are summarized below:

 New Source Energy does not presently have any fundamental ratios for analysis.